PurdueElectricRacing/firmware/README.md

 The "Run and Debug" window will allow for you to upload code to any firmware component which has a configuration in the `.vscode/launch.json` file.

 ## Build Bootloader Components
 Because there are many bootloader components to build and they only need to be re-built every now and again, building the bootloaders is disabled by default.
 In order to enable building the bootloaders, you need to edit the CMake cache to set the "BOOTLOADER_BUILD" option to "ON".
 This can be done inside VSCode using the "Edit CMake Cahce (UI)" command.
 This needs to be disabled if you want to debug just your application code, as the applications will be built using the bootloader linker script.
+Notice that a new filename is used for the bootloader .hex and .elf files with the prefix "BL_".

 ## CircleCI Integration
 Each pull request into the master branch will be automatically built using [CircleCI](https://app.circleci.com/pipelines/github/PurdueElectricRacing/firmware?filter=all).
 This build needs to pass in order for the pull request to be merged.
 It is important to keep the build system and docker image up to date.
 Future work can be put in to add software unit tests and have those block merges as well!